ArthLoki/ConversationalAgentAPI/README.md

 <h3 tabindex="-1" class="heading-element" dir="auto">2.
 Create a Virtual Environment</h3>

-<p>Before installing all dependencies, I suggest you to create a python virtual environment in WSL (I'm using Ubuntu).</p>
+<p>Before installing all dependencies, I suggest you to create a python virtual environment in WSL (I'm using Ubuntu) for each process.</p>

 <p>
 <strong>Step 1: </strong>Run the command for the python version you're using: